NVIDIA-Omniverse-blueprints/3d-conditioning/blueprint_guide/create_app.md

    > **Note** Do not select `my_company.my_editor_streaming.kit`.

-   The initial startup may take 5 to 8 minutes as shaders compile for the first time.
-After initial shader compilation, startup time is  reduced.
+   The initial startup may take a few minutes to load the application and you will see a blank stage when fully loaded.

 ----